 We recommend that you contact these individuals beforehand, so that they are prepared when they receive the email inviting them to send a recommendation.
 It is your responsibility to ensure that your recommenders submit their references before the admission deadline.

-You will be asked to provide some basic information about your previous education (language of instruction, name of program, university name, location, graduation date).
+You will be asked to provide some basic information about your previous (higher/university) education (language of instruction, name of program, university name, location, graduation date, GPA).

 3. Test results